Speckle has an online management interface that enables you to manage your data. Specifically, you can:

 - Grasshopper: History instances are created only when the sender is in manual mode (right click on the sender component to make it a "manual" sender),

-- Dynamo: Same as grasshopper; you can set the sender to "manual" mode through the toggle present on the component itself.
+- Dynamo: Similar to Grasshopper; you can set the sender to "manual" mode through the toggle present on the component itself.

 - Revit: Every push will create a history instance.